Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 - Blade Steel: D2

-D2 steel gives you meaningfully better edge retention than the cheaper 8Cr13MoV options.
+D2 steel gives you meaningfully better edge retention than 8Cr13MoV options.
 You'll sharpen it less often.
-The handle scales come in several materials (micarta, G10, carbon fiber), all of which feel premium.
-If you want one knife that'll carry you well past the "beginner" phase and actually grow with you as your taste develops, spend the extra few bucks and grab the Elementum.
-It's that good.
+The handle scales come in several materials (G10, micarta, wood), all of which feel more premium than the price tag suggests.

-| Knife | Price | Blade Length | Steel | Best For |
+| Knife | Blade Length | Steel | Best For |

-| Ontario RAT 2 | ~$30–$35 | 3" | D2 / AUS-8 | Outdoor use, tough tasks |
+| Ontario RAT II | 3" | D2 / AUS-8 | Outdoor, tough tasks |

-| Victorinox Cadet | ~$35 | 2.5" | Swiss stainless | Office, low-profile carry |
+| CRKT CEO | 3.1" | 8Cr13MoV | Office, low-profile carry |

-| Civivi Elementum | ~$40–$50 | 2.96" | D2 | Best overall, long-term carry |
+| Civivi Elementum | 2.96" | D2 | Best overall, long-term carry |

-## What About Blade Steel — Does It Matter at This Price?
+What About Blade Steel — Does It Matter at This Price?

 Short answer: yes, but not as much as you'd think.

-The knives on this list use either **8Cr13MoV** or **D2** steel.
+The knives on this list use a mix of 8Cr13MoV, 420HC, 14C28N, and D2 steels.
 Here's the practical difference:

-**D2** (RAT 2, Elementum) — A semi-stainless tool steel that holds an edge significantly longer.
+D2 (RAT II, Elementum) — A semi-stainless tool steel that holds an edge significantly longer.
 Requires a little more effort to sharpen when it does dull, but you'll sharpen it less frequently.
 This is the upgrade that makes a real, noticeable difference in everyday use.

 If you want to go deeper on steel types and what they mean for your first knife, we broke it all down in our complete beginner's EDC guide.
 The short version: D2 is the sweet spot for budget buyers who want better performance without going premium.

-## Tips for Getting the Most From a Budget Knife
+Tips for Getting the Most From a Budget Knife

 Spending less doesn't mean settling for worse performance — it just means you have to put in slightly more effort on the maintenance side.